 Food Cheats Dumplings Recipe Without Using Suet:

-- 180 grams of Self Raising flour (or plain flour + 2 teaspoons of baking powder).
+- 180 grams of Self Raising flour (or plain flour + 2 teaspoons of bicarbonate of soda).

 - A large pinch of salt